aherne/php-sql-data-access-api/README.md

 ## Connection

-Now that a [Lucinda\SQL\Connection](https://github.com/aherne/php-sql-data-access-api/blob/v3.0.0/src/Connection.php) is retrieved, you are able to query database via following public methods:
+Now that a [Lucinda\SQL\Connection](https://github.com/aherne/php-sql-data-access-api/blob/v3.0.0/src/Connection.php) is retrieved, you are finally able to query database.

-Following methods are relevant to connection management:
+Following methods are relevant to connection management (HANDLED BY API AUTOMATICALLY, so **to be used only in niche situations**):

 | Method | Arguments | Returns | Description |
 | --- | --- | --- | --- |